AIMultipleAIMultiple

 7.)
 Kubernetes

-Kubernetes manages containerized workloads and applications by
+Kubernetes manages containerized workloads and applications by:

-• Automating the deployment, scaling, and management of them
+• Automating deployment, scaling, and management

-• Orchestrating and scaling application containers across clusters of machines.
+• Orchestrating and scaling containers across clusters

 Pros: